FREE TRAINING!

 When you are in chronic energy deficit, the body believes you are in a famine environment.
 Thus, your body will not "waste" its precious reserves on sending out hunger signals if it believes these will not be responded to.
 When you start to eat adequately and gain weight, howeveryour body learns that it is in fact not at all in a famine environment!
 It’s finally safe to send out hunger cues because your body now trusts that you will honor them.

-The Danger of Suppressing Extreme Hunger in ED Recovery
+The Danger of Suppressing Extreme Hunger in Anorexia Recovery

 Unfortunately, it is often during this time that people in recovery try to suppress physical hunger or distract themselves from mental hunger, falling into common diet culture traps that you’re “just bored” and you should “just drink some water.”
 DO NOT GIVE IN TO THESE TRAPS!
 Ignoring your extreme hunger is incredibly confusing to your poor body that believed there was food around because now, your body is once again convinced that there is a famine.
 And just like anyone would do in a famine, you start obsessing over all the food that you hope to one day eat when the famine ends.